Archive for the ‘Uncategorized’ is_category>

 1. Clarifying the Need

-We work with you to clarify the strategic context, shape the role and co-design a compelling story to take to market.
-We don’t do cookie-cutter recruitment.
-Each brief is unique because each organisation is.
+A good executive search firm works with their clients to clarify the strategic context, shape the role and co-design a compelling story to take to market.
+There should never be a cookie-cutter approach to recruitment.
+Each brief is unique because each organisation, each role and each culture is.

 • Position descriptions and candidate briefing documents